On this page

 Event forwarding setup (optional)

-Storing data in different
+Storing data in a different Data Extension

 1. In Salesforce Marketing Cloud, navigate to Email Studio from the top navigation bar.